mappite/mappite/README.md

 ### Files

-Start with `index.html` and js files in `mappite-js/` - the latter are collated in the `mappite.js` file which is the project core component.
+Start with `index.html` and js files in `mappite-js/` - the latter gets collated in the `mappite.js` file which is the project core component.

 ### Mappite Routing